 In the box to the right you can find the links to the databases for the respective organisations, which publish our product certificates.

-Our production facilities in Norway, Malaysia and China are ISO 9001:2015 approved by independent third-party agencies ensuring that our production and agreed quality processes are documented.
-In addition, our factories in Norway and Malaysia have OHSAS 18001.
-The Norwegian factory also maintains ISO 14001, in addition to many other certifications.
+Our production facilities in Norway, Malaysia, China and Russia are ISO 9001 approved by independent third-party agencies ensuring that our production and agreed quality processes are documented.
+In addition, our factories in Norway, Malaysia and China have ISO 14001 and ISO 45001 certifications.

 Main difference between IEC and Nema load tests

 Many Oglaend System products are subjected to rigorous load testing; in order to supply appropriate safety guidelines for use.
 Cable ladders and cable trays are often tested to determine safe working load (SWL).
 The SWL of a component is intended as the maximum load it should be able to support under ordinary use.
 This testing is usually done according to a recognised standard issued by a standards organisation such as the international IEC or the American NEMA.
 The specific way in which the load test is carried out, as well as how the safe working load is calculated, varies.